 Revisit: Later lessons return to fractions with greater complexity (Bruner)

-In EYFS, both theorists' ideas shape quality practice.
+In EYFS, both theorists' ideas shape quality practise.
 Vygotsky's emphasis on social interaction and guided play appears in the principle that children learn through relationships with adults.
 When a practitioner gets down to a child's level and extends their play,"You've built a house.
 What happens when it rains?",they're operating in the child's ZPD.

 Aspect